jabadymandry/github-flow/05-Docker/02-Twitter-API/README.md

 You now have a container running.

-:point_right: Let's check http://localhost:5000/ to see if it worked: does it ?
+:point_right: Let's check [localhost:5000](http://localhost:5000/) to see if it worked: is it fine ?

 <details><summary markdown='span'>View solution</summary>